OpenSaMD/OpenSaMD/docs/1-qms/software-validation/0-sop-software-validation.md

  * Employee notifies QMO of the new system and provides the minimum information required for preliminary assessment, such as intended use description and preliminary risk estimation.
- * QMO documents the intended use and determines whether the system is relevant for the QMS or the organization’s medical devices as part of the computerized system validation form.
+ * QMO documents the intended use and determines whether the system is relevant for the QMS or the organization's medical devices as part of the computerized system validation form.
  * If quality-relevant: continue to fill out the computerized system validation form (assessing criticality and risks).
  * If not quality-relevant: document the system in the list of computerized systems and release the software